yunmingzhang17/yunmingzhang17.github.io/index.md

 ---
 layout: post
-title: Simit - A language for computing on sparse systems
+title: GraphIt - A High-Performance Graph Domain Specific Language
 ---

-<meta name="Description" content="Simit is a programming language for computing
+<meta name="Description" content="GraphIt - A High-
-on sparse systems using linear algebra.
-Programs are short, readable, performant and portable (CPU and GPU).">
+Performance Graph Domain Specific Language">

 Simit is a new programming language that makes it easy to compute on sparse systems using linear algebra.
 Simit programs are typically shorter than Matlab